Immanuel Ev. Lutheran Church (LC-MS)

 1875 - 2025

 Immanuel Ev.
-Lutheran Church will be celebrating it's 150th Anniversary on February 23, 2025 the anniversary of it's organization and June 15, 2025 the anniversary of the dedication of the church building.
+Lutheran Church will be celebrating it's 150th Anniversary on Sunday, June 15, 2025 the anniversary of the dedication of the church building.

-Former members & friends: if you cannot attend these dates, just come for worship any Sunday, introduce yourself and stay for coffee & donuts - we'd love to meet you!
+Former members & friends: if you cannot attend on this date, just come for worship any Sunday, introduce yourself and stay for coffee & donuts - we'd love to meet you!

 Website comments or to submit a photo contact Russ Hoeppner at RDH56kanoe@gmail.com.